Research

 On a property with a condo-ized ADU, one party owns the primary home, and another owns the ADU.

-What does AB-1033 mean for California?
+What does AB-1033 mean for local governments in California?

 Homeowners who want to avoid being landlords can, for example, build an ADU and sell it to help finance its construction and earn extra income, all while giving someone else the chance to buy a reasonably-priced home.

 ADUs play a pivotal role in addressing housing needs across the county, and ADU condo-iziation has a a proven track record.
 Cities like Austin, TX, Seattle, WA, Portland, and Princeton, NJ have benefited from condo-ized ADUs for years as a cheaper housing option in expensive markets.
+San Francisco is currently evaluating how AB-1033 will impact property sales, affordable housing, and the implementation of local regulations.

 As ADUs continue to play a pivotal role in addressing the state’s housing needs, the innovative possibilities legalized under AB-1033 reflect the dynamic and evolving nature of California’s real estate market.
+A related statement in the legislative documentation clarifies the intent and scope of these provisions.

 AB-1033 and SB-9 allow homeowners to subdivide their lots and build (and sell) extra units, or even a portion of their land.
 Both laws aim to lessen California’s grinding housing crisis by adding extra homes that are more compact and affordably priced.
 Together, they create a market for approximately $750 billion of backyard land value that restrictive zoning has locked up for decades.